alvrogd/javagram/README.md

   - See which friends are currently online.

 * **Communicate directly with another Javagram users** that are logged into the same Javagram server:
-  - Communication between two users is restricted to text messages of any length.
+  - Communication between two users is restricted to text messages of any desired length.
   - The communication's data is sent directly from one user to another.
 Therefore, no data is stored in the server to further increase privacy.
   - Besides that, no data is stored in the user's clients.
 That is, a user loses all received messages after logging out.